 Cannabinoids and Traumatic Brain Injury: A Randomized, Placebo Controlled Trial

-Our study is seeking individuals aged 18-60, who have been diagnosed with a traumatic brain injury (TBI) to participate.
+Our study is seeking individuals aged 18-60, who have been diagnosed with a traumatic brain injury (TBI).
+The goal of the study is to see whether cannabinoids (CBD) can improve TBI symptoms.

 18 to 60 years